mucosal-immunology-lab/bioinformatics-hub/docs/NextFlow/scRNAseq.md

 Further, we also need to provide the path to the STAR genome index folder for each sample &ndash; while in many cases this value will remain constant, the benefit of providing this information is that you can process runs with different R2 sequence lengths at the same time.
 Recall from above that the genome index you use should use an `--sjdbOverhang` length that of your R2 sequences minus 1.

 Your sample sheet should look as follows, **ensuring you use the exact column names as below**.

+!!! warning "File paths on M3"

     Remember that on the M3 MASSIVE cluster, you need to use the **full file path** &ndash; relative file paths don't usually work.

 ```bash
 sample,fastq_1,fastq_2,CLS,GenomeIndex